 Her research lies at the interface between science, engineering and architectural design with a dedicated emphasis on the impact of daylight on building occupants.
 Focused on questions of comfort, perception and health and their implications on energy considerations, these research efforts aim towards a deeper integration of the design process with daylighting performance and indoor comfort, by reaching out to various fields of science, from chronobiology and neuroscience to psychophysics and computer graphics.
 She is leveraging this research in practice through OCULIGHT dynamics, a startup company she co-founded, which offers specialized consulting services on daylight performance and its psycho-physiological effects on building occupants.

-BLUE: Sleep, Darkness & Dreams
+Orange: Sleep, Darkness & Dreams

 -